poppadum/dynquee/README.md

 ## About digimarquee

 ### What Is It?
-A program to run a digital marquee for [Recalbox] on a second display connected via HDMI
+A program to run a digital marquee for [Recalbox] on a second display connected via HDMI, similar to the [PiMarquee2][pimarquee2] project for [Retropie][retropie].

 ### Why?
-I was building a bartop arcade machine and I wanted to have a dynamic marquee which could change depending on what game system was selected and what game was being played.
+I was building a bartop arcade machine and I wanted to have a dynamic marquee which could change depending on which game system was selected and which game was being played.

 I knew I wanted my arcade to run [Recalbox] and I already had a Pi4 to run it on.
 As the Pi4 has dual HDMI outputs I wanted to drive the marquee from the second HDMI output.

 The marquee display I had in mind was an [ultrawide 19" 1920x360 LED panel][DV190FBM] which is the perfect size for my build.
-Unfortunately it was a bit expensive so I settled for a [cheaper 14.9" TN panel][LTA149B780F] available on Amazon and ebay.
+Unfortunately it's quite expensive so I may have to settle for a [cheaper 14.9" TN panel][LTA149B780F] available from Amazon or ebay.

+For testing I used a spare 19" TV running at 720p resolution.

-This project is my (more or less successful) attempt to get my digital marquee up and running.
+This project is my attempt to get a dynamic marquee working with [Recalbox].

 ### Goals
+I wanted a solution which would be:
-- work with Recalbox's installed software
+- minimal: work with Recalbox's environment, ideally needing no extra software to be installed
 - flexible: allow most settings to be changed via a config file
-- reliable
+- reactive: change the marquee in response to user actions

 ### Requirements
-- [Recalbox]
+- [Recalbox] v8.1.1 Electron or later
 - a Raspberry [Pi 4B][pi4] or [Pi400][pi400] with dual HDMI outputs
-- a second display for your marquee connected to the Pi's second HDMI port
+- a second display connected to the Pi's second HDMI port

 It should be possible to get *digimarquee* running on a separate device (e.g. a [Pi Zero][pi-zero]) that just drives the marquee.
-You will need to tweak Recalbox's MQTT setup to allow incoming connections from the local network.
+You would need to tweak Recalbox's MQTT setup to allow incoming connections from the local network.

-**TODO**:
+> **TODO**:
-- try it out, provide instructions
+> - try it out, provide instructions
-- which file to edit
+> - which file to edit

 ### How Does It Work?
 It works very like [Recalbox]'s built-in mini TFT support: it writes direct to the framebuffer using `fbv2` for still images and `ffmpeg` for videos.

-With the Pi4's KMS graphics driver (which Recalbox v8.1.1 uses), both HDMI displays share a single framebuffer, so marquee images are also visible on the primary display when Emulation Station launches an emulator.
+With the Pi4's default KMS graphics driver both HDMI displays share a single framebuffer, so marquee images are also visible on the primary display for a second or two when Emulation Station launches an emulator.

-It's a bit of a kludge but it doesn't seem to break anything so I'm happy enough with it.
+While this is a bit annoying, it doesn't seem to break anything so I'm happy enough with it.

-*digimarquee* is mostly written in [Python](https://www.python.org/)3 with a couple of helper shell scripts.
+*digimarquee* is mostly written in Python3.

 ---